Overview of the Venture Capital Market in Kazakhstan in 2023

 Document Introduction

-This report is Kazakhstan's first publicly available specialized study on the venture capital market, aiming to provide comprehensive and precise market insights for domestic and international investors, policymakers, and ecosystem participants.
-As a transitioning digital economy, Kazakhstan boasts an internet penetration rate of 90% and a non-cash transaction share of 78%, with rapid development in e-commerce and fintech sectors, laying a solid foundation for the venture capital market.
-However, the market remains in its early development stage, and issues such as insufficient information transparency urgently need to be addressed.
+This report is Kazakhstan's first publicly available specialized study on the venture capital market, aiming to provide comprehensive and accurate market insights for domestic and international investors, policymakers, and ecosystem participants.
+As a transitioning digital economy, Kazakhstan boasts an internet penetration rate of 90% and a non-cash transaction rate of 78%, with rapid development in e-commerce and fintech sectors, laying a solid foundation for the venture capital market.
+However, the market remains in its early development stages, and issues such as insufficient information transparency urgently need to be addressed.

-The report's core data covers the period from 2018 to 2022, with publicly observable venture capital transactions totaling $87 million across 175 deals.
+The core data of the report covers the period from 2018 to 2022, with publicly observable venture capital transactions totaling $87 million across 175 deals.
 After adjustments by industry experts, the actual market size is approximately $145 million, indicating that about 40% of transactions were not publicly disclosed.
-The transaction structure shows a clear early-stage characteristic, with seed and pre-seed rounds accounting for 84% of deals.
+The deal structure shows a clear early-stage characteristic, with seed and pre-seed rounds accounting for 84% of the total.
 Fintech and e-commerce/marketplace platforms are the most favored investment sectors, together comprising 47%.

-The data sources for this report include public media reports, industry databases, institutional internal information, and in-depth interviews with senior practitioners.
-Transactions were categorized and adjusted through professional judgment to ensure the reliability of the analysis.
-As a key bridge connecting the supply and demand sides of the market, the report not only reveals the current landscape and growth potential of Kazakhstan's venture capital market but also provides empirical evidence and decision-making references for addressing market development bottlenecks and optimizing the investment environment.
+The data sources for this report include public media reports, industry databases, internal institutional information, and in-depth interviews with senior practitioners.
+Transactions were classified and adjusted through professional judgment to ensure the reliability of the analysis.
+As a key bridge connecting market supply and demand, the report not only reveals the current landscape and growth potential of Kazakhstan's venture capital market but also provides empirical evidence and decision-making references for addressing market development bottlenecks and optimizing the investment environment.